 The ORORO Soft Shell Heated Jacket is one of the best heated jackets you can find.
 It’s stylish, durable, warm, weather-resistant, and has excellent battery life.

 It’s made from polyester with a fleece lining that handles the weather and holds on to warmth well.
-It comes with three heating zones, two on the chest, and one on the back.
+It comes with three zones, two on the chest, and one on the back.
 You can pick from three settings, low, medium, and high.
 Just click a button to switch between them.

 The battery lasts up to 10 hours on the lowest setting, longer than most others out there.
-The jacket also comes with a USB port for charging things like your phone on the go,
+The heated jacket also comes with a USB port for charging things like your phone on the go,

 The ORORO Soft Shell Heated Jacket is comfy to wear, but you’ll need to find the right fit.
 The soft shell heated jackets tend to run small and you’ll find you need to order at least one or two sizes up.

-It comes with three heating elements, and like the others, there are two on the chest and one on the back.
+This heated jacket comes with three heating elements, and like the others, there are two on the chest and one on the back.
 There are three heat settings, low, medium, and high, and it’s simple to switch between them.

-You can expect to get 8-hours of battery life on the lowest setting but, the battery isn’t included and you’ll have to buy it separately.
+You can expect to get 8-hours of battery on the lowest setting but, the battery isn’t included and you’ll have to buy it separately.
 You don’t get a USB port with this gated jacket either, so there are no charging options.

 The ORORO Heated Hoodie is not an outer layer but more of a mid-layer.
 It’s made from cotton and polyester for durability and comfort.
 The hoodie has a relaxed baggy fit, as all hoodies should, and comes with a high-quality YKK zipper.